mjstraughan/CubingHistory/docs/BlindfoldSolving/Techniques.md

 ### Memo Swap / Pseudo Swap

 The most common way of solving parity is to use a technique called “memo swap” or “pseudo swap”.
 Using this technique, instead of separately solving the final target and solving parity, the parity solving is built into the final piece target.
 The final target is solved while positioning the piece currently in the target position to the UR position.
 For edges this creates a cycle of UF > Target > UR if using UF as the buffer position.
 Solvers typically memorize the corners first then, if parity exists, the edges are memorized and solved to have the UF and UR edges swapped.
-It is unknown from where the technique originated, but it has been used at least as far back as 2012, as shown by its use by Noah Arthurs in a tutorial video [24].
+It is unknown from where the technique originated, but it has been used at least as far back as 2012, as shown by its use by Noa Arthurs in a tutorial video [24].

 <div style={{paddingBottom: '56.25%', position: 'relative', display: 'block', width: '100%'}}>
   <iframe loading="lazy" width="100%" height="100%"